davidshepherd7/terminal-here/README.md

 arguments (e.g. `(list "my-terminal" "--foo")`) or a function which takes a directory and returns such a list.

+If you have a terminal multiplexer `screen` or `tmux` you could start them with <kbd>M-x terminal-here-launch-multiplexer</kbd> in current working directory or in a project with
+<kbd>M-x terminal-here-project-launch-multiplexer</kbd>.

 Recommended keybindings:

 ```